-Proximity and density-based probability values were then averaged to generate an overall propagule introduction probability.
-This value was then multiplied with our habitat suitability values to generate susceptibility probabilities for each raster cell in our modelled area:

 Results

 Spectral Analysis

 Our confusion matrix indicates the spectral analysis identified non-native cattails with a high level of accuracy throughout the FRE.
 Both classified datasets were similar in performance, with an overall accuracy of 85.5% in the lower and 86.0% in the upper estuary (Table 4).
 Commission (overestimate) error was higher in the upper estuary (21.0%) than the lower estuary (11.0%), while omission (underestimate) error was higher in the lower estuary (16.8%) than upper (8.1%).
-Kappa Coefficients (k) were near-identical between datasets, with values indicating strong similarity between classified data and ground-verified data when accounting for expected accuracy (Landis & Koch 1977).
+Kappa Coefficients were near-identical between datasets, with values indicating strong similarity between classified data and ground-verified data when accounting for expected accuracy (Landis & Koch 1977).

 Table 4 Confusion matrix for lower and upper estuary image classifications.